mholmboe/atomipy/README.md

 A modular Python toolbox for handling and analyzing molecular structures, particularly for mineral slabs with periodic boundary conditions.
 This toolbox is a light version of the MATLAB [**atom Toolbox**](https://github.com/mholmboe/atom) and can mainly be used to generate molecular topology files for the [**MINFF**](https://github.com/mholmboe/minff) forcefield with a streamlined Python interface.
 For small bulk systems, a simple online server running [**www.atomipy.io**](https://www.atomipy.io) is now available.
 Test cases for hydrated montmorillonite using the general and tailored MINFF parameters (angle force constant 500 kJ/mol/rad²) can be found in the [**example cases of the atom Toolbox**](https://github.com/mholmboe/atom/tree/master/ATOM_scripts_lecture/MINFF).

+The package now supports generating GROMACS n2t (atom name to type) files for both MINFF and CLAYFF forcefields, enabling seamless integration with GROMACS utilities like gmx x2top for enhanced topology handling.

 ## Overview

 This toolbox is designed to import, export, and analyze molecular structures with a focus on mineral slabs containing the elements Si, Al, Fe, Mg, Ca, Ti, Li, F, O, H. It handles periodic and triclinic simulation cells, and provides functions for calculating bonds, angles, and distances while taking periodic boundary conditions into account, and hence is ideal for generating molecular topology files for mineral bulk/slab systems that can be modelled using the [**MINFF**](https://github.com/mholmboe/minff) forcefield.
 However it also has the capability to handle clay minerals, hydroxides, and oxyhydroxides using CLAYFF (Cygan, R.T.; Liang, J.J.; Kalinichev, A.G.
 Molecular Models of Hydroxide, Oxyhydroxide, and Clay Phases and the Development of a General Force Field. *J. Phys.
 Chem.
 B* **2004**, *108*, 1255-1266).